Enveloppe/actions/README.md

 # Secrets

-Some actions needs a  `GH_PAT` secret in your repository settings.
+Some actions needs a  `GH_TOKEN` secret in your repository settings.
 This token should have the `repo` and `workflows` scope.
 You can create a token [here](https://github.com/settings/tokens/new?description=PUBLISHER%20TEMPLATE&scopes=repo,workflow).

 [See here to know how to register it as a secret](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).